Google antitrust case centers on consumer choice and how rivals get boxed out

 In the short term, not much.
 The legal battle will likely wage for years, and even though a breakup of Google is on the table, it so far does not seem to be the most likely outcome, said Herb Hovenkamp, an antitrust professor at the University of Pennsylvania Law School.

 People can continue using Google as normal and can expect to see the same results and ads as they usually do.
 What it might mean in the longer term is more search options on mobile.
-Device makers might need to add a set up option that allows people to designate their default search engine, similar to what is required in the European Union, for example, Hovenkamp said.
+Device makers might need to add a setup option that allows people to designate their default search engine, similar to what is required in the European Union, for example, Hovenkamp said.

 In a blog post defending the company on Tuesday, Google chief legal officer Kent Walker said people prefer using Google.